 Can I obtain life insurance if I have HIV?
 The short answer – yes.

 The life insurance industry is changing for the better.
 Some insurers are not only adjusting policy premiums through monitored healthy ways (like fit bit), but also opening or expanding insurance coverage opportunities to impaired health conditions such as type 1 diabetes.
 These coverage options are greater today thanks impart to technology, advances in health care, and people generally living longer with these conditions.
-The Huffington Post even reported that young Americans living with HIV have a great chance of living into their 70s.
+Young Americans living with HIV have a great chance of living into their 70s.